commontone/oldtabpage/README.md

 Now, go to chrome://extensions/ .
 Click "Load unpacked extension..."
 Navigate to this directory, select it, and click ok.
-You might have to confirm something.
+You might have to confirm something, and definitely turn off any other New Tab Page extensions.
 But, after that, your new tab page should be different.